GIRLS ON THE WALL (2010, 61 min)

 Meet WHITNEY (17)—the eyes and ears of Warrenville, and our unexpected heroine.
 Intimidating, self-isolating, and one of Warrenville’s longest-term inmates, Whitney is infamous for a crime she won’t talk about.
 Despite herself, she soon emerges as one of the most powerful storytellers in the group.
 Her writing introduces us to her charming, drug-addled father, a man whose mistakes paved the way to his daughter’s heinous crime.
 As the performance approaches, Whitney’s growing voice may lead both of them to confront the past and try to move forward.

-ROSA (17) is a hot-tempered girl who taunts guards and inmates alike.
+ROSA (17) is a firebrand who taunts guards and inmates alike.
 Released from Warrenville, she returns weeks later after getting nearly killed in a knife fight.
 With a constant reminder of her temper carved into her throat, she is forced to grapple with the abuse that is the source of her anger.

 CHRISTINA (18) is a friendly, popular girl whose only crime is running away.
 Drawn into street life by her mother’s crack habit, she’s spent most of her life in jails and foster placements.
 When she gets a chance for adoption by a wealthy Christian family, she jumps at it– but can’t reconcile her new upper-middle class life with her loyalty to her mother’s world.